contentful/slash-developers/apiary/_partials/collections-and-pagination.md

-## Collection Resources and Pagination
+## Collection resources and pagination

 Collections of resources are returned in a wrapper object that contains additional information useful for pagination over large result sets: